auy1jlll/pizza-vx/content/05_delivery_page.md

-# Fast Pizza Delivery in Greenland, NH | RestoApp
+# Pizza Pickup & Dine-In in Greenland, NH | RestoApp

-## Fresh, Hot Pizza Delivered to Your Door
+## Fresh, Hot Pizza for Pickup and Dine-In

 Craving the best pizza in Greenland, NH?
-RestoApp delivers authentic Italian pizza and fresh salads directly to your home or office.
-With faster delivery times and fresher ingredients than any other pizza place in the area, we're your go-to choice for quality Italian cuisine.
+RestoApp serves authentic Italian pizza and fresh salads for pickup and dine-in.
+With faster service and fresher ingredients than any other pizza place in the area, we're your go-to choice for quality Italian cuisine.

-### 🚚 Lightning-Fast Delivery Service
+### � Quick Pickup Service

-**Average Delivery Time: 25-35 minutes**
+**Average Pickup Time: 15-25 minutes**
-**Free Delivery** on orders over $25
-**Hot & Fresh Guarantee** - Your pizza arrives hot or we'll make it right
+**Hot & Fresh Guarantee** - Your pizza is ready when you arrive or we'll make it right

 ### 📍 Delivery Coverage Areas